TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 .. index::
    Blog Example; PostController
-   Extbase; PropertyManager
+   Extbase; PropertyMapper

 Our ``PostController``, which is derived from ``\FriendsOfTYPO3\BlogExample\Controller\AbstractController`` and its parent ``\TYPO3\CMS\Extbase\Mvc\Controller\ActionController``, prepares all parameters, before an action is called.
-The controller delegates this to an instance of the class :php:`PropertyManager`, that has mainly two functions: it converts the parameter from the call (from our link) into the target object and checks if it is valid.
-The target for the parameter ``$blog`` is an instance of the class :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Blog`, for the parameter ``$newPost`` is an instance of the class :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Post`.
+The controller delegates this to an instance of the class :php:`\TYPO3\CMS\Extbase\Property\PropertyMapper`, that has mainly two functions: it converts the parameter from the call (from our link) into the target object and checks if it is valid.
+The target for the parameter ``$blog`` is an instance of the class :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Blog`, for the parameter ``$newPost`` it is an instance of the class :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Post`.
+A source parameter with value 12 for the :php:`convert` method of the PropertyMapper will make a conversion to the blog object for record with :php:`$result->uid == 12`.

 How does Extbase know what the target of the conversion is?
-It takes this information from the type hint of the argument.
-If there is nothing declared it takes the destination type from the PHP doc above the method, from the line:
+It takes this information from the type hint of the argument :php:`$targetType` of the :php:`convert` method.
+If there is nothing declared, it takes the destination type from the PHP comment above the method :php:`createAction`                                          as the target type:

 .. index:: Action; Parameters